 Eventually Sadie Brunton joined the trustees team and we started to get support from both sufferers and non sufferers who wanted to help and donate, which was great news for us!
-It was during October 2015 that a chance tweet was sent by us, in reply to a tweet by ALTAF PATEL, a serious personal injury solicitor with Irwin Mitchell’s solicitors, that we managed to get a meeting with Altaf and a business development manager from the Irwin Mitchell.
+It was during October 2015 that a chance tweet was sent by us, in reply to a tweet by ALTAF PATEL, a serious personal injury solicitor and Director of Cromptons Solicitors, that we managed to get a meeting with Altaf and a business development manager from the Irwin Mitchell.
 This meeting was so successful that we were offered sponsorship from them!
 We couldn’t believe it!
 A large national company wanted to help us achieve our goals and aims of raising awareness of CRPS in the public as well as amongst the medical professions.

 Altaf joined the board of trustees as well as an accountant, Tom Lowes, from ABS Accountancy, joined the trustees as the treasurer.
 We now had our full board of trustees!
 You can read more on each of our trustees, on their own pages.